Dr-Ex/computerquiz/README.md

 To enter debug mode, type 975 at the difficulty select.
 This will display the answer to the question along with the question.

-To see an example of the scores graph enter the username <span style="font-style:italic;">cheat</span> and password <span style="font-style:italic;">cheat</span> for an account with many random scores inserted into the database.
+To see an example of the scores graph enter the username <i>cheat</i> and password <i>cheat</i> for an account with many random scores inserted into the database.